-Harvard Medical School and McLean Hospital are pleased to offer this intensive 2-day course which brings together some of the foremost authorities in the addiction field.
+McLean Hospital, the largest psychiatric hospital of Harvard Medical School, is pleased to offer this annual 2-day conference bringing together some of the foremost authorities in the addiction field.

 Because alcohol and drug misuse have so many dimensions and disrupt so many aspects of an individual’s life, treatment is never simple.
 To effectively help the people seeking your guidance, it can be invaluable to take time from your busy practice to update your knowledge and skills around all of these complex areas and treatment strategies.
 This conference consolidates all of the latest information and helps you apply it in the office when you return.